ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

     Set up data with power query
         Delimiters to split columns to simplifiy unique entries into Other Found average salary in a range
-            Split columns by non-digit/digit (checked data types); used Custom columns to find the average between min and max of the range
-        Checked data types
+            Split salary range coloumn by non-digit/digit (checked data types); used Custom columns to find the average Checked data types
     Created new measures
     Created a interactive dashboard to breakdown survey takers